 Substations usually have switching, protection and control equipment, along with transformers.
 Circuit breakers are used to interrupt any short circuits or overload currents that may occur on the network in the huge substation.
 Whereas smaller distribution stations may use recloser circuit breakers or fuses for protection of distribution circuits.
 The power plant may have a substation nearby, but, substations alone themselves usually don’t have generators.
 The substation may also have other devices such as capacitors and voltage regulators.

 Substations can be constructed on the surface in restricted enclosures, or under the ground, or can be located in specially designed buildings.
 Tall & huge buildings may have few indoor substations.
 Generally, urban areas mainly have indoor substations.
 The reason is transformers generate noise and switchgear needs protection from varying climate and pollution conditions.

 A grounding (earthing) system necessitates designing.
 To prevent short-circuit in the transmission system, the total ground potential rise, and the gradients in potential during a fault (called touch and step potentials), needs to be calculated.
 A ground potential rise can be caused by earth faults at a substation.
 During a fault, in the Earth’s surface when current flows, it can cause metal objects to have a different voltage than the ground under a person’s feet; this touch potential presents a hazard of electrocution.
 The substation which has a metallic barrier should be suitably grounded to guard people from the hazard.

 The main issues are reliability and cost.
 A good design tries to strike a balance between these two.
 It attempts to attain reliability without unnecessary cost.
 The design should also allow expansion of the station when required.

-Apollo’s electrical engineering team designs and builds high voltage projects across India.
-They are specialized in electrical contracting services for switchyards and substations and high voltage transmission lines.
+Apollo’s electrical contracting consists of team of specialized engineers to designs and builds high voltage projects across India.
+They are pioneers in electrical contracting services for switchyards and substations and high voltage transmission lines.

 Contact Apollo for more information.